Lithuanian–Soviet War: Polish–Lithuanian conflict

 While Lithuanian forces battled the Soviets in northeastern Lithuania, the tension between Poland and Lithuania grew.
 Direct negotiations between May 28 and June 11, 1919, collapsed as neither side was inclined to compromise.
 Trying to prevent a direct military conflict, the Allied Supreme Council drew the first demarcation line on June 18, 1919.
 The line was drawn several kilometres west of the Saint Petersburg–Warsaw railway.
-Polish Ministry of Foreign Affairs rejected it as it required the Polish forces to retreat up to 30–35 km; Lithuanians were discontent as well, as it left Vilnius and Gardinas under Polish control.
-As German volunteers were departing from Lithuania (their last units left Kaunas in mid-July), Poland mounted an offensive on 100 km wide front moving 20–30 km deeper into the Lithuanian territory.
+The Polish Ministry of Foreign Affairs rejected it as it required the Polish forces to retreat up to 30–35 km; Lithuanians were discontent as well, as it left Vilnius and Gardinas under Polish control.
+As German volunteers were departing from Lithuania (their last units left Kaunas in mid-July), Poland mounted an offensive on 100 km wide front, moving 20–30 km deeper into the Lithuanian territory.
 Preoccupied with the Soviet threat, Lithuania could not organize an effective defence and the Entente intervened again by drawing the second demarcation line, known as the Foch Line, on July 26, 1919.
 Two major modifications were made: Suwałki Region was assigned to Poland and the entire line was moved about 7 km west.
 Neither Lithuanians, Poles, nor Germans (still present in the Suwałki Region) were content with the new demarcation line.
 Between July 29 and August 2, Polish troops attacked Lithuanians several times.
 On August 3, a Polish diplomatic mission in Kaunas declared that Poland has no plans to annex Lithuania and proposed a plebiscite in the contested territories, allowing local inhabitants to determine their future.
 When the Lithuanian government rejected the Polish proposal, Józef Piłsudski decided that further military action was not a solution.
 Instead, the Lithuanian government itself needed to be replaced by a party more willing to negotiate a compromise.
-The front stabilized, but bilateral relations worsened in the aftermath of the Sejny Uprising (August 23 – September 9) which in turn ruined the attempted coup d'état by the Polish Military Organisation against the Lithuanian government (August 28–29).
+The front stabilized, but bilateral relations worsened in the aftermath of the Sejny Uprising (August 23 – September 9) which, in turn, ruined the attempted coup d'état by the Polish Military Organisation against the Lithuanian government (August 28–29).